cltl/vu-rm-pip3/docs/Home.md

 The NewsReader pipelines were developed as part of the [Newsreader project](http://www.newsreader-project.eu/), for advanced syntactic and semantic analysis of documents in Dutch, English, Italian and Spanish.
 These pipelines annotate documents following the [NAF annotation scheme](https://github.com/newsreader/NAF), which provides layers of annotations at the token, sentence and inter-document level.

-VU-RM-PIP3 provides a flexible, language-independent pipeline wrapper for NewsReader pipelines, as well as installation and execution scripts for a Dutch pipeline.
-The components used in this pipeline are described in this [NewsReader deliverable](http://kyoto.let.vu.nl/newsreader_deliverables/NWR-D4-2-3.pdf) (see below for a graphical representation).
+VU-RM-PIP3 provides a flexible, language-independent python 3 pipeline wrapper for NewsReader pipelines, as well as installation and execution scripts for a Dutch pipeline.
+The components used in this pipeline are described in this [NewsReader deliverable](http://kyoto.let.vu.nl/newsreader_deliverables/NWR-D4-2-3.pdf).

 The VU-RM-PIP3 wrapper addresses the following needs: